Home Holiday destinations Vietnam Phu Quoc Island what to see – travel guide

 Thanks to the use of 3S technology (three-rope), the system ensures stability and comfort during travel, even in strong winds or changing weather conditions.
 The cable car consists of 69 cabins, each capable of carrying up to 30 passengers.
 The total investment in the project was about 4,900 billion Vietnamese dong (approximately 225 million US dollars).

-Sun World Hon Thom Nature Park
+Sun World Hon Thom Nature Park: rides, water park, and beaches

 After arriving on Hon Thom island, passengers can enjoy the attractions at the Sun World Hon Thom Nature Park amusement park.
 The park includes, among others, Aquatopia Water Park with modern slides, wave pools, and a children’s area.
 Entry to the park is often included in the cable car ticket price.